-His current research includes a large-scale study in partnership with the Newport Healthcare Center for Research and Innovation and Drexel University investigating his theories surrounding the potential impact of a caregiver’s device use behaviors on attachment bonds.
-He is also engaged in explorations of the identity construct effects of social media, parasocial media relationships, and cyberaggression targeted towards adolescents, teens, young adults, families, and our culture/relationships-at-large.
+His current research includes a recently completed national study in partnership with the Newport Healthcare Center for Research and Innovation investigating his theory surrounding the potentially unfavorable impact of a caregiver’s device use behaviors on attachment bonds.
+This paper discussing it was recently published by “Frontiers in Psychology,” and the paper was picked up by dozens of international publications within 72 hours.
+Dr. Grant is also engaged in explorations of the potential impact of AI and “chatbot companions” on users, identity construct effects of social media, parasocial relationships, and cyberaggression.

 In His Own Words